-Alexandra Melillo is an Associate at The Asia Group, where she supports the firm’s Japan portfolio.
-Alex provides clients with detailed research and analysis on market and regulatory trends in key industries in Japan, including healthcare, manufacturing, and IT.
-She also offers comprehensive insights on Japan’s political and economic landscape, with a focus on the U.S.-Japan bilateral relationship.
+Alexandra Melillo is a Senior Associate at The Asia Group, where she supports the firm’s Japan portfolio.
+Alex provides clients with detailed research and analysis on market and regulatory trends in key industries in Japan, focusing on the Japanese pharmaceutical and healthcare industry, as well as manufacturing and the digital economy.
+Alex also supports clients in crafting their Japan-focused business and advocacy strategies and offers comprehensive insights on Japan’s political landscape, with a focus on the U.S.-Japan bilateral relationship.

 Prior to joining The Asia Group, Alex worked at the American Chamber of Commerce in Japan (ACCJ) as the External Affairs Coordinator for U.S. Government Affairs.
 In this capacity, Alex gained a nuanced understanding of the unique challenges and opportunities businesses face in Japan.
 She developed and managed strategic relationships with private and public stakeholders and supported the Chamber’s advocacy for policy changes in Japan’s business environment.
 Alex also regularly facilitated briefings with U.S.-Japan business leaders, thought leaders, and policy makers to ensure American business had a voice in policy discussions.